We are going curbless on our new master bath shower. It seems as if every time we mention this, it sparks interest and we get a lot of questions.

 Getting rid of the curb also eliminates a tripping hazard.
 The wet tile is already slippery.
 You shouldn’t also have to worry about stubbing your toe as you get in and out of the shower.

 Another great thing about a curbless shower is that it’s easier to clean.
 The seamless design means fewer places for mildew and grime to gather.
 I don’t know about you, but this is a great benefit to me.
 Less cleaning is always a plus!

 Does it cost more?

 Cost is always a big question.
 After the final shower is complete, you are looking at around $700-900 more dollars for this type of shower versus a regular tile shower.

-A curbless shower may be a little more work on the labor side which will add a couple hundred dollars onto the total.
-The remainder of the cost difference if more at the beginning when you purchase the flooring system.
+A curbless shower may be a little more work on the labor side which will add a couple of hundred dollars to the total.
+The remainder of the cost difference is more at the beginning when you purchase the flooring system.
 The tile amount should be around the same.

 Is it hard to install?

-The biggest difference in installation of a curbless shower versus a regular tile shower is the flooring.
+The biggest difference in the installation of a curbless shower versus a regular tile shower is the flooring.
 The shower will need a structural drop in the floor framing to accommodate the slope.
-The drop is then lined with water proof membrane or pan, which after installed should be flush with the cement fiber board installed outside of the shower.
+The drop is then lined with waterproof membrane or pan, which after being installed should be flush with the cement fiber board installed outside of the shower.
 This allows the bathroom floor tile to be laid continuously into the shower.